axelarnetwork/axelarate-community/documentation/Admin/validator_backup.md

 ### Tofnd mnemonic

+Tofnd needs to be provided with a mnemonic the first time it operates.
+From this mnemonic, an private key is derived and stored in tofnd's internal database.
+The private key is used to encrypt and decrypt the recovery information of the user.

-The tofnd mnemonic is created when a validator is launched for the first time.
+By default, a tofnd mnemonic is created when a validator is launched for the first time.
+Users can use this mnenonic to recover their information in case of data loss.
+Once a private key is created and stored at tofnd's internal database, the mnemonic file is no longer needed.

-It can be found within the tofnd container at `/.tofnd/export` (or on the host at `$HOME/.axelar_testnet/.tofnd/export`).
+If you are running tofnd in a **containerized environment**, the mnemonic can be found within the tofnd container at `/.tofnd/export`, or at the mounted volume at the host machine at `$HOME/.axelar_testnet/.tofnd/export`.

+If you are running tofnd as a **binary**, the mnemonic can be found under the directory from which you ran the executable, at `$TOFND_PATH/.tofnd/export`.

-Its contents should look something like:
+The mnemonic file should look something like:
 ```
 purchase arrow sword basic gasp category hundred town layer snow mother roast digital fragile repeat monitor wrong combine awful nature damage rib skull chalk
 ```